 Not only does ortho-k offer clear vision the next day; it also lowers the risk of developing ocular diseases later in life.

-Elevated Eyecare serves patients from McDonough, Morrow, Ellenwood, and Jonesboro, in Georgia.
+Elevated Eyecare serves patients from McDonough, Stockbridge, Ellenwood, and Jonesboro, in Georgia.